Calosoma sycophanta: Description

 Calosoma sycophanta can reach a length of about 21–35 mm.
 This large ground beetle has characteristic metallic bright green elytra, while scutellum is metallic bluish.
 The head is black.
-These colors have iridescent shades that change (green, blue, bronze, copper, gold black) according to the direction and quality of light.
+These colours have iridescent shades that change (green, blue, bronze, copper, gold black) according to the direction and quality of light.
 Pronotum is transverse shaped, posteriorly sharply narrowed, wrinkled and punctured.
 Elytra are flattened with clearly visible punctures in the striae.